Tropicraft/Tropicraft/.github/README.md

 Installation
 ============

-Install the relevant version of [Minecraft Forge](https://minecraftforge.net) (Unofficial guide [here](https://apexminecrafthosting.com/how-to-install-forge-client-side/)), grab the latest release for your Minecraft version from our [Modrinth](https://modrinth.com/mod/Tropicraft) page, put it into the `mods/` folder, and play!
+Install the relevant version of [NeoForge](https://neoforged.net/), grab the latest release for your Minecraft version from our [Modrinth](https://modrinth.com/mod/Tropicraft) page, put it into the `mods/` folder, and play!

 Screenshots
 ===========